SeldonIO/alibi/doc/source/overview/algorithms.md

 [20 news groups example](../examples/similarity_explanations_20ng.ipynb).

 **Partial Dependence**: computes the marginal effect that one or multiple features have on the predicted outcome of a model with respect to a dataset.
-Intended for use on tabular datasets, supporting numerical and categorical features.
+Intended for use on tabular datasets, black-box and white-box (scikit-learn) models, supporting numerical and categorical features.
 [Documentation](../methods/PartialDependence.ipynb),
 [Bike rental](../examples/pdp_regression_bike.ipynb).